zerg000000/wml/SPEC.markdown

 Introduction
 ------------

-This is a piracy document management system.
-With piracy in mind, providing easy-to-use document writing and organizing functionalities.
+This is a simple document management system, providing easy-to-use document writing and organizing functionalities.

 Technology